BabyLM's First Constructions: Causal probing provides a signal of learning: Related Work and Discussion

-Compared to a larger model trained on $300-3000\times$ more data (\robt), the models in this study show divergences in acquisition of different constructions.
-Prior work has considered the patterns of acquisition of syntactic capacities over model training \cite{zhang-etal-2021-need, warstadt2022artificial,wilcox2025bigger} In more recent work \citet{bunzeck2025} report that the distribution of constructions (basic sentence types; e.g., wh-question, copula, imperative) does not substantially impact learning trajectories when models are evaluated on lexical, syntactic, and semantic minimal pairs; although \citet{bunzeck-zarriess-2024-fifty} provide evidence that the shape of learning curves does vary across different syntactic phenomena in BLiMP.
-In this study we do find a correlation between corpus composition and performance on \ttw{much less} and \ttw{let alone}, which makes sense, given that substantive constructions with fixed words likely must be seen to be learned.
-The low AUC we observe in \babylms for classifying potentially idiomatic expressions likely reflects the same effect: the long tail of idioms requires exposure to be learned.
+Prior work has considered the patterns of acquisition of syntactic capacities over model training \cite{zhang-etal-2021-need, warstadt2022artificial,wilcox2025bigger}.
+In this work, we see that when compared to \robt, a larger model trained on $300-3000\times$ more data, \babylms show divergences in their acquisition of different constructions.
+In more recent work \citet{bunzeck-etal-2025-construction} report that the distribution of constructions (basic sentence types; e.g., wh-question, copula, imperative) does not substantially impact learning trajectories when models are evaluated on lexical, syntactic, and semantic minimal pairs; although \citet{bunzeck-zarriess-2024-fifty} provide evidence that the shape of learning curves does vary across different syntactic phenomena in BLiMP.
+In this study we do find a correlation between corpus composition and performance on \ttw{much less} and \ttw{let alone}, which makes sense, given that substantive constructions with fixed words must be seen to be learned.
+The low AUC we observe in \babylms for classifying potentially idiomatic expressions likely reflects the same effect: learning the long tail of idioms requires exposure.
 Future work should investigate the interplay between corpus composition and acquisition dynamics across the spectrum of constructions.